Type 16 MCV: Variants

 In June 2014, Mitsubishi Heavy Industries unveiled the MAV (Mitsubishi Armored Vehicle), an eight-wheeled armoured vehicle, at the Eurosatory defence and security trade show in France.
-The MAV incorporates technology from the Type 16 Maneuver Combat Vehicle and was developed independently by Mitsubishi, rather than under the direction of Japan’s Ministry of Defence.
+The MAV incorporates technology from the Type 16 Maneuver Combat Vehicle and was developed independently by Mitsubishi, rather than under the direction of Japan's Ministry of Defence.
 A prototype has already been built and undergone internal testing.
 The Armoured Personnel Carrier (APC) variant of the MAV measures 8 metres in length, 2.98 metres in width, and 2.2 metres in height, with an unladen weight of 18 tonnes.
 These dimensions do not include additional protection such as slat armour or reactive armour.
 Its maximum combat weight is 28 tonnes.
 The model displayed at Eurosatory featured slat armour.
 For protection against landmines and improvised explosive devices (IEDs), the vehicle includes floating seats inside and can be fitted with V-shaped add-on armour underneath.
 It is designed to carry a crew of 11, including the commander and driver.

 Various MAV variants are under consideration, including an armoured field ambulance and command and communications vehicle, both featuring a higher cabin roof than the APC version.
 A broader development programme known as the “Common Tactical Wheeled Vehicle” is also underway, aiming to standardise platforms based on the Type 16.
 A prototype of an infantry fighting vehicle fitted with a 30mm autocannon and a self-propelled 120mm mortar variant was sighted in September 2022.
 By spring 2023, a reconnaissance combat vehicle variant had also been seen, featuring the same 30mm cannon as the infantry fighting vehicle, along with a retractable surveillance sensor and a satellite communications dome.

-On 31 August 2023, Japan’s Ministry of Defence included budget allocations in its FY2024 request for the procurement of 24 infantry fighting vehicles and eight self-propelled mortar vehicles.
-As a result, three MAV-based variants are planned for procurement: the “Type 24 Wheeled Armoured Combat Vehicle” (infantry fighting vehicle), the “Type 24 Wheeled 120mm Mobile Mortar” (self-propelled mortar), and a reconnaissance combat variant of the Common Tactical Wheeled Vehicle, which, although unnamed as of now, is expected to follow a year behind the other two in deployment.
+On 31 August 2023, Japan's Ministry of Defence included budget allocations in its FY2024 request for the procurement of 24 infantry fighting vehicles and eight self-propelled mortar vehicles.
+As a result, three MAV-based variants are planned for procurement: the “Type 24 Wheeled Armored Fighting Vehicle” (infantry fighting vehicle), the “Type 24 Wheeled 120mm Mobile Mortar” (self-propelled mortar), and a reconnaissance combat variant of the Common Tactical Wheeled Vehicle, which, although unnamed as of now, is expected to follow a year behind the other two in deployment.
 Both vehicles debuted at the 2025 Fuji Firepower exercises with the Type 24 Reconnaissance and Surveillance Vehicle.

-Following the cancellation of the “Improved Wheeled Armoured Vehicle” programme intended to replace the Type 96 Wheeled Armoured Personnel Carrier, the FY2019 budget allocated 2.1 billion yen for the acquisition and testing of candidate vehicles for Japan’s next-generation wheeled armoured vehicle.
+Following the cancellation of the “Improved Wheeled Armoured Vehicle” programme intended to replace the Type 96 Wheeled Armoured Personnel Carrier, the FY2019 budget allocated 2.1 billion yen for the acquisition and testing of candidate vehicles for Japan's next-generation wheeled armoured vehicle.
 On 10 September 2019, it was announced that trials would be conducted with three candidates: a prototype developed by Mitsubishi based on the Type 16, the Patria AMV from Finland, and the LAV 6.0 from General Dynamics Land Systems.
-Ultimately, on 9 December 2022, the Ministry of Defence selected the Patria AMV for adoption, and Mitsubishi’s MAV-based proposal was not chosen.
+Ultimately, on 9 December 2022, the Ministry of Defence selected the Patria AMV for adoption, and Mitsubishi's MAV-based proposal was not chosen.